marcos1561/Mavi.jl/README.md

 Note: If you just want to use Mavi (not modify it), use `add` instead of `dev`.

 # Quick Start
 Let's create a gas of particles.
 The first thing we need to to is create the system's state: The particles' positions will be initialized at the vertices of a rectangular grid with random velocities.
-To initialize the positions, we need to know the particle radius, which is defined by the interaction potencial between particles (in this example we will use a Lennard-Jones potencial).
+To initialize the positions, we need to know the particle radius, which is defined by the interaction potential between them (in this example we will use a Lennard-Jones potential).
 The particle radius can be accessed via the `particle_radius()` function:

 ```julia
 using Mavi.Configs